Amplitude recursions with an extra marked point: Genus one (one-loop level)

 where $o^\tree_\mmin$ denotes the leading (e.g.~minimal) order in the $\ap$-expansion of tree-level integrals in $\bC_0^\El$.
 This order turns out to be given by \cite{Mafra:2011nw}

-In order to determine $\wmax$, we need to think about the positions of the relevant information within the vectors $\bC^\El_0$ and $\bC_1^\El$: on the one hand, according to \eqn{eqn:genus1SelbergLimit0} the non-vanishing subvector of $\bC_0^\El$ which includes the tree-level string corrections is contained in the weight
+In order to determine $\wmax$, we need to think about the positions of the relevant information within the vectors $\bC^\El_0$ and $\bC_1^\El$: on the one hand, according to \eqn{eqn:genus1SelbergLimit0} the non-vanishing subvector of $\bC_0^\El$ which includes the tree-level configuration\hyp{}space integrals is contained in the weight

 subvector $\bC_{0,w_0}^\El$ of $\bC_0^\El$.
-On the other hand, the one-loop string corrections are contained in the weight
+On the other hand, the one-loop configuration\hyp{}space integrals are contained in the weight

 subvector $\bC_{1,w_1}^\El$.
-The quantity $d$ denotes the number of additional factors of $g^{(n)}$ appearing in higher-point one-loop string integrals: $d=0$ for $L\leq 8$ and $d\geq 0$ \cite{Broedel:2014vla}.
+The quantity $d$ denotes the number of additional factors of $g^{(n)}$ appearing in higher-point one-loop configuration\hyp{}space integrals and is given by $d=0$ for $L\leq 8$ and $d\geq 0$ otherwise \cite{Broedel:2014vla}.
 For all calculations in this article, $d=0$ holds.
 The relevant part of the elliptic KZB associator is the submatrix $\Phi^\El_{w_1,w_0}$, which satisfies the equation

 Since for all amplitude situations we find $w_1<w_0$, the submatrix $\Phi^\El_{w_1,w_0}$ is located above the diagonal of $\Phi^\El$.